-"Business Day" means any day (except Saturday or Sunday) on which banks are open for business in London or such other days as may be specified by the Company and notified to Shareholders.
-"Dealing Day" Any day on which the banks in London are open for business or such other days as may be specified by the Company and notified to Shareholders in advance provided there shall be one Dealing Day per fortnight.
+"Business Day" means any day (except Saturday or Sunday) on which banks are open for business in London or such other days as may be specified by the Company days as may be specified by the Company and notified to Shareholders in advance provided there shall be one Dealing Day per fortnight.
 Notwithstanding the foregoing, it will not be a Dealing Day for the Fund where either as a result of public holidays or market/stock exchange closures in any jurisdiction, it makes it difficult (i) to administer the Fund or (ii) value a portion of the Fund's assets.
-The Fund will also be closed on 1 January and 24, 25, 26 December each year.
-For further details on proposed Fund closures throughout the year, Shareholders and prospective investors should contact the Administrator or consult the Fund holiday calendar (a copy of which is also available from the Administrator).
-"Dealing Deadline" means 16.00 Irish time on any Dealing Day or such other time as the Directors may determine and notify to Shareholders in advance provided always that the Dealing Deadline is no later than the Valuation Point.
-"Initial Issue Price" means EUR 100.00
+The Fund will also be closed on 1 January and 24, 25,